hao-design/BTBS-LNS/README.md

+### Notes: Will be public available upon acceptance

 ### BTBS-LNS: A Binarized-Tightening, Branch and Search Approach of Learning Large Neighborhood Search Policies for MIP

 A hybrid approach to learn hybrid branch and search policies for solving general mixed integer programming problems.